melbournebioinformatics/MelBioInf_docs/README.md

 Tutorial instructions are stored as Markdown and fully versioned, so you can just edit the `.md` files containing those instructions and commit your changes.
 Follow the instructions above to contribute changes.

-New images can be added to the tutorial's `media` subdirectory and linked in to the Markdown document.
+New media can be added to the tutorial's `media` subdirectory and linked in to the Markdown document.

 ## Making changes to slides

 For slides stored in Google Drive, a link should be recorded in `docs/tutorials/<tutorialname>/README.md`.
 This link should point to the Google slides source (not PDF) where possible.

-If you have made an alternate version of the slides for a workshop, you can list the link for it under "Other slides".
+If you have made an alternate version of the slides for a workshop, you can list the link for it under "Other slides" in the `README.md`.
 Give some kind of description for this alternate version, e.g. "slides for a clinical audience", "slides for bioinformaticians at GCC", or "Clare's abbreviated 5-minute slides".

 If you want to update the latest set of slides for a workshop:

 * Move the link from "Current slides" in `README.md` to a bullet point under "Other slides".
-Give some kind of description for this old version, even if it is just "Slides prior to June 2017 edits".
+Give some kind of description for this old version, even if it is just something like "Slides prior to June 2017 edits".
 * Create the new set of slides.
 Ideally, it should be stored in the LSCC shared Google Drive folder, in an appropriately named subfolder under either  `LSCC_shared/capacity_building/tutorials_workshops/` or `LSCC_shared/capacity_building/LSCC_NGSschool/`.
+* Get a shareable link to your slides from Google Drive.
+If you do this via "Get shareable link", you will find that Google will automatically turn on link sharing.
+You should make sure to turn off edit permissions on link sharing or, if preferred, turn off link sharing completely: the link will still work, and so long as the slides were created in the `LSCC_shared` folder, they will still be accessible to anyone with access permissions for that folder.
 * Add the link to your new slides after "Current slides:" in the `README.md`.

 Don't be afraid to replace the current slides with your version if you think it is more up to date.
 The old slides are still accessible.